greyspectrum/shamir/README.md

 the threat of authorized insiders abusing their privileged access to a system, since a malicious insider must compromise a threshold of her colleagues' secret shares, or induce them to collaborate with her, in order to reconstruct *S*.
-A common example of this concept in action is the ["two man rule"](https://en.wikipedia.org/wiki/Two-man_rule) used to control the use of nuclear weapons.
+A common example of this concept in action is the so-called ["two man rule"](https://en.wikipedia.org/wiki/Two-man_rule) used to control the use of nuclear weapons.